 - Stay up-to-date on trends, advancements, and best practices in cybersecurity

-Cybersecurity professionals should be well-versed in computer systems and networks, and should have the ability to problem solve and communicate solutions.
+Cybersecurity professionals should be well-versed in computer systems and networks, and should have the ability to solve problems and communicate solutions.

 Cybersecurity Technical Skills